Sonia Sangha is a foundation year

 colleagues, place psychiatrists in a ‘safer’ position.

-considered intrinsically linked by doctors and lay people alike,
+violence are often considered intrinsically linked by doctors and

-often due to skewed media coverage.
-For example, the
+lay people alike, often due to skewed media coverage.
+For example,

-misunderstanding of schizophrenia as an illness, demonstrated in
+the misunderstanding of schizophrenia as an illness, demonstrated

 This is being addressed currently by the